siqad/siqad/docs/details/gui-overview.rst

 * Top menu bar containing standard application toggles and features.
 * Top toolbar providing access to key manager widgets, panels, and modes:

-    - |runsim|: Open the job management dialog for creating new simulation jobs and inspecting previous ones.
+    - |jobnew|: Open the job manager dialog for creating new simulation jobs.
+    - |joblogs|: View job logs in the job manager.
-    - |simviz|: Toggle the simulation visualization panel for accessing simulation results.
+    - |simvis|: Toggle the simulation visualization panel for accessing simulation results.
     - |layman|: Toggle the layer manager panel which enables layer manipulation.
 Currently most useful for adding more Electrode layers for multi-layer electrode simulations.
     - |term|: Toggle the terminal dialog which provides real time debug output and accepts SQCommands (to be documented).